|

 wonderful, Biblical notion of parents teaching their kids is, for the

 morning is show-time.
-Clement, one of the young chaps from the village leads the
+One of the young chaps from the village leads the

 kids in some raucous (there is no other word) singing with drums and then Jonas